River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 ---

 ## The rule

+Vanilla baseline = what the game sets the buildings/vehicles/citizens to be.<br>
 Prefab-entity with `*Data` name endings -> reached via `PrefabRef` are not vanilla baseline values.
-Vanilla baseline = what the game sets the buildings/vehicles/citizens to be.

 ---